MD-Junayed000/async-tasks/README.md

-# Async Task Processing System with Flask, Celery, RabbitMQ & Redis
+# Async Task Processing System with Flask, Celery, RabbitMQ & Pulumi-Driven AWS Deployment

 This project demonstrates a production-ready asynchronous task processing system (i.e Deployed in EC2 using Pulumi explained in infra-branch) using: